JeffCleverley/BlogPageIntroEditor/README.md

 # Deftly Blog Page Intro Editor Plugin

 This plugin allows you to use the built-in WordPress TinyMCE editor on your Blog Page.
 Use it to enter awesome and interesting introduction content to your Blog Page.

+Built from an awesome KnowTheCode tutorial. https://knowthecode.io training by Tonya Mork.

 ## Installation